 The claim that a policy can be epistemically vicious invites two comments.
 The first is that Battaly’s claim is not that the creators of a policy are or must be epistemically insensible.
 A vicious policy can, but need not, be the product of vicious agents.
-It is well established that a collective of virtuous agents can manifest vices at the group level and in products of their collective agency.
+It is well established that a collective of agents can manifest virtues at the group level, ones possessed by none of their members, and in the products of their collective agency.
 An insensible policy can but need not be the product of insensible policymakers.
 The second is that describing abstract objects such as policies as vicious is liable to be rejected as a category mistake.
 Policies are not persons and so cannot be bearers of virtues or vices, and therefore it makes no sense to describe them as virtuous or vicious.
 Maybe the policymakers are insensible, but the policy is not.
 If so, concludes the critic, Battaly’s criticism is misdirected.

 The ‘category mistake’ objection to talk of vicious policies fails on two counts.
 First, we do comfortably describe abstract objects, such as policies, laws, and institutions, as vicious—as, say, cruel or unjust.
 Such talk can, sometimes, be merely rhetorical, but at other times, it can be quite appropriate.
 A policy is cruel or an institution unjust if they promote those vices: slavery is cruel and unjust for the reason that it promotes vices like cruelty and injustice.
 Similarly, Battaly argues that higher education policies are insensible insofar as they promote the vice of insensibility.
 But there are, at the least, two other ways that make sense of talk of vicious policies.
 A second is that a policy can require the exercise of a vice: slavery is cruel, in part, because it requires slave-owners to exercise the vice of cruelty.
 So, too, the REF is insensible because, unless resisted, it encourages UK academics to exercise the vice of insensibility, for instance, when designing their research projects.
-Third, a policy will be vicious if one must be vicious, to some degree, to find it as attractive, compelling, or anything other than ghastly.
+Third, a policy will be vicious if one must be vicious, to some degree, to find it as attractive – as compelling, worthy of serious consideration, or as anything other than ghastly.
 The person who regards slavery as a worthwhile possibility – something to have ‘on the table’, as a live option – must have at least some latent disposition to a vice like cruelty (or, hardly better, be radically ignorant or naïve).
 Likewise, academic researchers who contemplate a research culture focused on money rather than truth or knowledge for its own sake is insensible, or at least drifting that way.
 So a policy can be vicious in several ways, including those we might call ‘promotion’, ‘exercise’, and ‘attraction’.